ozanj/student_list_policy/slides/student_list_dognpony.md

 - Some search filters disproportionately exclude underrepresented students, especially when used in combination
 - Filtering prospects based on the behavior of others (e.g., geodemographic filters)

----

-# BEGIN MARKET DYNAMICS SECTION
-## TEXT

----
+--- .subsection

 # Market dynamics

+--- .subsubsection

-## Five dynamics shaping the market for student list data
+# Five dynamics shaping the market for student list data
+## &nbsp;

 1. Universities and enrollment management (EM) consulting firms
   - Universities are primary customers of student lists, but EM consultancies play central role in process